 ii.
 “The clause ‘I am a man of peace’ translates a nominal phrase: ‘I peace.’
 In his whole being the psalmist longs for the establishment of peace.”
 (VanGemeren)

 iii.
-“Jesus was a man of peace; he came into our world, and was worshipped at his nativity as the Prince of peace: there was universal peace throughout the world at the time of his birth; he lived to make peace ‘by the blood of his cross:’ he died to complete it.”
+“Jesus was a man of peace…he lived to make peace ‘by the blood of his cross;’ he died to complete it.”
 (Pierce, cited in Spurgeon)

 i.
-At least for a while, he needed better company—and would find it among the pilgrims who came to Jerusalem and who shared in these Songs of Ascents.
+At least for a while, he needed better company – and he would find it among the pilgrims who came to Jerusalem and who shared in these Songs of Ascents.

 ii.
 “So the psalm ends as with a long-drawn sigh.
 It inverts the usual order of similar psalms, in which the description of need is wont to precede the prayer for deliverance.
 It thus sets forth most pathetically the sense of discordance between a man and his environment, which urges the soul that feels it to seek a better home.
 So this is a true pilgrim psalm.”
 (Maclaren)